-Any time there’s an injury that could result in a claim for benefits, you need to start by filling out the initial injury advice form which can be downloaded below.
+Any time there’s an injury that could result in a claim for benefits, you need to start by filling out the initial injury advice form which you can download below.

-To apply for death benefits for a deceased participant, their dependent will need to complete the death benefit application form below.
+To apply for death benefits for a deceased participant, their dependant will need to complete the death benefit application form below.

 Types of benefits

 All sports insurance payments are paid as lump sum benefits.

 The maximum amount payable in respect of all injuries suffered by the participant as a consequence of a single incident is $171,000.